 Efficient and sustainable transport contributes to the building of resilient societies, and enables economic, social, and cultural development.
 We continuously develop our products, services, and technologies to increase their value for our customers and promote the well-being and safety of people.
 This is embodied in our overall approach to business and human rights.
-The Volvo Group is committed to respect human rights and we recognize that a holistic business and human rights approach is a key enabler for reaching the UN Sustainable Development Goals by 2030.
+The Volvo Group is committed to respecting human rights, and we recognize that a holistic approach is a key enabler for reaching the UN Sustainable Development Goals by 2030.

-The Volvo Group’s human rights governance model is based on cross-functional governance forums and working groups, all steered by a Human Rights Board, composed by relevant members from our Executive Board.
-The Human Rights Board is responsible for overseeing and directing the Volvo Group’s human rights work.
-Our Group Functions such as Corporate Responsibility, Legal and Compliance, and Human Resources, together with our Group Truck Divisions and Business Areas, identify, assess, and monitor business and human rights-related risks within our operating environment.
+The Volvo Group’s human rights governance model is based on cross-functional governance forums and working groups, all overseen by a Human Rights Board, composed by relevant members from our Executive Board.

 Human rights reviews in our own operations aims to identify actual and potential adverse human rights impacts on employees, consultants, and onsite service providers.
 This involves desktop review of country and sector human rights risks, self-assessments and in-person workshops with the local management, in-person discussions with employees, onsite service providers, union representatives and, if relevant, potential in-person discussions with other stakeholders.

 The findings of each country-level human rights review are communicated to relevant members of our top management and action plans for identified improvement areas are created with clear ownership and anchoring within the local management.
 Our target is to perform human rights reviews covering all own operations in countries with elevated human rights concerns by 2025.